Free Driving Theory Test

 Can I go back to any questions I haven’t answered?

 Yes, you can, as long as you still have time left within the designated 57 minutes.
 If you have missed any questions the computer will prompt you to return to them.
 As you progress through the test you can ‘flag’ any questions you want to re-visit and by clicking the ‘review’ button, all of these flagged questions will be highlighted.
 If you have time at the end of the test it’s a good idea to check through your answers before finishing.

 What is the pass mark for the Driving Theory Test?

 Currently, the pass mark is 43.
 This is the same pass mark as the motorcycle theory test.

-What to expect in the Hazard Perception Test
+What to Expect in the Hazard Perception Test

 Once you have completed the multiple-choice theory section of the test you will be given the option of a short break – it’s worth making the most of this to give your brain and eyes a rest.
 When you are ready to begin you will be given a set of instructions on how the video-based Hazard Perception Test works as well as the chance to practice using the click-based system.
 It is a good idea to make the most of this practice run to make sure you are comfortable with how to identify the oncoming hazards.

-The system is designed to notice if someone is clicking throughout the video clip, so make sure you’re not clicking consistently or you may be penalised and score 0 for that particular video clip.
+The system is designed to notice if someone is systematically clicking throughout the video clip, so make sure you’re not clicking consistently or you may be penalised and score zero for that particular video clip.
 It is important to note also that once you have finished each video you can’t revisit the clip.